 The risk management tool used to record the risk assessment is a risk register.
 Risks are identified to include nature of risk, level of risk, impact and frequency of risk, reference the owner of the risk and the mitigating measures in place to respond to the risk of the data ecosystems, products and services.
 For a given IT asset, an estimate should be made of the largest potential business impact, based on failures of confidentiality, integrity and availability.
 The relative business impact of these three types of failure events should then be estimated as high, medium, or low.
-For example, if a system is estimated as having a low requirement for confidentiality, a medium requirement for data integrity and a high requirement for service availability, then that IT asset is treated as having a high requirement for attention.
+For example, if a system is estimated as having a low requirement for confidentiality, a medium requirement for data integrity and a high requirement for attention.